-Treasurer Joe Hockey and Minister for Finance Mathias Cormann released the Coalition’s MYEFO for the 2013-14 financial year which predicts a worsening economic outlook for the Federal budget, with slower growth and worsening unemployment.
+Treasurer Joe Hockey and Minister for Finance Mathias Cormann released the Coalition’s MYEFO for the 2013-14 financial year which predicts a worsening economic outlook for the Federal budget, with slower growth and increasing unemployment.

 The MYEFO predicts a lowering of receipts from wages and company taxes on the back of lower minerals prices, with a trend to higher deficits than previously predicted.

 There were basically no new significant tax measures announced in the MYEFO 2013-14, however previously announced Coalition policy proposals were confirmed, as outlined below.

 The political ground is clearly being prepared for some potentially unpopular tax choices to be made in the next full budget due in May 2014.

 The MYEFO and related recent announcements confirm measures which are not going ahead which include: